-- is differentiated to create learning opportunities, based upon individual pupils' needs - gives pupils the opportunity to work towards accredited courses such as AQA, OCR, WJEC and Edexcel Entry Level Courses and Functional Skills and GCSEs - encourages pupils to develop life skills for living, employment and recreation - enables pupils to develop the skills necessary to be as independent as possible in their everyday lives, to be an active participant in their community, and to have their voice and opinions heard
+- is differentiated to create learning opportunities, based upon individual pupils' needs - gives pupils the opportunity to work towards accredited courses with awarding bodies AQA, OCR, WJEC and Edexcel - encourages pupils to develop life skills for living, employment and recreation - enables pupils to develop the skills necessary to be as independent as possible in their everyday lives, to be an active participant in their community, and to have their voice and opinions heard

-- offering pupils a broad, thematic and highly personalised curriculum which includes learning opportunities linked to: - accredited courses, including OCR and Edexcel Maths and WJEC Entry Pathways in Additional English and Level 1 Media - Relevant syllabus requirements for PSHE/RSE - ensuring activities are differentiated and personalised to ensure all learners can access appropriate learning and make progress - providing the technology required to ensure that pupils have the support that they need to fully engage in learning and make progress - encouraging effective communication, including the use of AAC as necessary - supporting pupils by providing targeted 'interventions' in areas such as communication, reading and phonics, sensory impairment, Drawing and Talking Therapy, Music Therapy and Open Orchestra
+- offering pupils a broad, thematic and highly personalised curriculum which includes learning opportunities linked to: - accredited courses, including OCR Life and Living Skills, WJEC Entry Pathways, Edexcel Functional Skills, GCSE Mathematics, GCSE English Language and GCSE Art and Design. - Relevant syllabus requirements for PSHE/RSE - ensuring activities are differentiated and personalised to ensure all learners can access appropriate learning and make progress - providing the technology required to ensure that pupils have the support that they need to fully engage in learning and make progress - encouraging effective communication, including the use of AAC as necessary - supporting pupils by providing targeted 'interventions' in areas such as communication, reading and phonics, sensory impairment, Drawing and Talking Therapy, Music Therapy and Open Orchestra - allowing pupils the opportunity to access appropriate 'enrichment activities', including holiday and after school clubs, lunchtime clubs, trips and visits and sporting competitions

-- allowing pupils the opportunity to access appropriate 'enrichment activities', including holiday and after school clubs, trips and visits, sporting competitions and the Duke of Edinburgh Award Scheme - enabling pupils to access an appropriate 'Post-16' curriculum which includes the four areas of Preparing for Adulthood (Health, Community, Independent Living Skills and Employment) - ensuring that pupils are properly prepared for their life beyond school by giving them the opportunity to access community facilities, vocational learning and appropriate work experience placements
+- enabling pupils to access an appropriate 'Post-16' curriculum which includes the four areas of Preparing for Adulthood (Health, Community, Independent Living Skills and Employment) - ensuring that pupils are properly prepared for their life beyond school by giving them the opportunity to access community facilities, vocational learning and appropriate work experience placements

-The impact of the provision within 15US is measured through the following:
+The impact of the provision within P15 is measured through the following:

-- Pupils' progress is assessed with regard to their accredited courses; pupils' work is moderated and judgements are made regarding their progress towards achieving the units they are working towards - As pupils progress through the school, the assessment process allows a clear picture of their future goals to emerge.
-This means that pupils can then be supported to work towards their future beyond school, with clearly defined aims which may include preparing pupils for career possibilities and post education opportunities
+- Pupils' progress is assessed using 'Chadsgrove Assessment Trackers', a progress tracker which has been developed to measure and track the development of pupils, demonstrating when they are emerging, developing and secure in achieving their personal targets - This progress is linked to the school's DATA and EXAMS tracker spreadsheets, which constitutes their summative assessment each term.
+Data is collected which enables progress to be tracked and interventions to be put in place where necessary to ensure that all pupils reach their full potential - Pupils' progress is also assessed with regard to their accredited courses; pupils' work is moderated and judgements are made regarding their progress towards achieving the units they are working towards - As pupils progress through the school, the assessment process allows a clear picture of their future goals to emerge.
+This means that pupils can then be supported to work towards their future beyond school, with clearly defined aims which may include preparing pupils for supported living possibilities and post education opportunities